Jacobin attacks Revolutionary Marxism

 Instead of starting from a principled position, Maisano asks us to conclude that “ the only feasible political strategic orientation for U.S. socialists is…Marxist or left reformism.”
 Feasible here seems to mean what the public will currently accept.
 Maisano also misunderstands and actually slanders Marxism. “ Marxist ..reformism” is an oxymoron!
 As Engels said “ Marx was first of all a revolutionist”.

 Volumes have been written on why it will take a revolution( eliminating the capitalist state and creating a democratic workers’ state) to bring about socialism.
 The two classic arguments are Lenin’s State and Revolution and Rosa Luxemburg’s Reform or Revolution.
 The bottom line of Lenin’s argument is that the current state is irredeemably capitalist.
 It is a machine for enforcing the ruling class’s control of the economy and society.
 It is fundamentally “special bodies of armed men” used to defend capitalist rule.
 This capitalist institution cannot be the tool we use to bring about socialism.
 This is true in bourgeois democracy as well as military dictatorship.
 Luxemburg argued that the capitalist system cannot be slowly reformed into socialism with unions, co-ops and good legislation.
 Instead , the working class must seize political power in an insurrection.
-Marx supported these arguments earlier saying that the working class “cannot take over the ready made state machinery”.
+Marx supported these arguments earlier saying that the working class “cannot simply take over the ready made state machinery”.
 Instead it must smash the old state and create a workers’ state.

 This analysis has been born out by history.
 There has never been a reformist transformation of capitalism into socialism.
 Social Democrats have followed the reformist road for over 100 years to no avail.
 In the tragic case of Chile in 1973 , the capitalist state overthrew the “socialist” government and slaughtered thousands of workers and exiled more.